Drawa National Park

 Drawa National Park (Drawieński Park Narodowy) is located in north-western Poland, on the border of Greater Poland, Lubusz and West Pomeranian Voivodeships.
 The park is a part of the huge Drawsko Forest (Puszcza Drawska), which lies on the vast Drawsko Plain.
 It takes its name from the River Drawa.
 The national park was created in 1990 and initially covered 86.91 km^{2}.
 Later, it was enlarged to 113.42 km2 of which forests account for 96.14 km^{2} (3.68 km^{2} is designated as a strictly protected area), and water bodies cover 9.37 km^{2}.
+The park is planned to get expanded onto the lower Oder area.

 Geography

-Over 80 percent of its area is covered with forests – the great and monumental Drawa Forest stretching from the Drawa Lake District to the Noteć River.
+Over 80 percent of its area is covered with forests – the monumental Drawa Forest stretching from the Drawa Lake District to the Noteć River.
 It is mostly made up of beech and pine trees.

 There are picturesque and deep valleys of the Drawa and Plociczna rivers as well as numerous water channels, lakes and peat-bogs.
 In some places the height can vary by 30 meters within 500 meters.
 The highest hill (106 m) is located near the Martew lake, in northern part of the park.
 The soil in the park is of poor quality and it mainly consists of sand.